Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/identify.typ

   ],
   pros: [
-    - *Electronics Placement*: Since the pistons are on the bottom of the drivetrain, we planned on placing our brain in the space that the previous clamp’s pistons took up.
+    - *Electronics Placement*: Since the pistons are on the bottom of the drivetrain, we planned on placing our brain in the space that the previous clamps pistons took up.
-    - *Leverage*: This design will have a strong mechanical advantage when gripping mobile goals because it makes more use of its pistons’ powers.
+    - *Leverage*: This design will have a strong mechanical advantage when gripping mobile goals because it makes more use of its pistons powers.
     - *Compactness*: Since the pistons are below the drivetrain, the pistons are closer to eachother.
   ],
   cons: [